 According to the National Institute of Mental Health, about 17.3 million adults in the United States have experienced at least one depressive episode.

 Currently, the gold standard for treating MDD is psychotherapy or antidepressant medication.
-A 2014 study in World Psychiatry found that psychotherapy combined with antidepressants was more effective than the former alone.
+A 2014 study in

 New antidepressants are ketamine-like drugs that show a high therapeutic response.
 A 2014 meta-analysis in Psychopharmacology reports that roughly 0.5 milligrams per kilogram of ketamine effectively reduced depressive symptoms.
 These effects also lasted 2–3 days after treatment.
 However, there are some drawbacks.